yxzheng24/IEEE_GRSL_DRCNN/README.md

 Here we take the experiments conducted on the [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/) data set as an example for illustration.

 *   Training:
-1. Download the [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/) data set and put the data into the "./data_process/cave_ref" folder, which are served as the reference images.
+1. Download the [CAVE](https://www1.cs.columbia.edu/CAVE/databases/multispectral/) data set and put the data into the __./data_process/cave_ref__ folder, which are served as the reference images.
-2. Run "get_hspan_cave.m" to obtain LR-HSI and HR-PAN images.
+2. Run *"get_hspan_cave.m"* to obtain LR-HSI and HR-PAN images.
-3. Run "get_Hini_Hres_cave.m" to genertate the initialized HSI and the residual HSI.
+3. Run *"get_Hini_Hres_cave.m"* to genertate the initialized HSI and the residual HSI.
-4. Randomly select 22 HSI pairs from "cave_Hini" and "cave_Hres" folders to form the training set.
+4. Randomly select 22 HSI pairs from __./data_process/cave_Hini__ and __./data_process/cave_Hres__ folders to form the training set.
-5. Run "get_traindata_h5.m" to produce the HDF5 file for training.
+5. Run *"get_traindata_h5.m"* to produce the HDF5 file for training.
-6. Run **train_DRCNN.py**.
+6. Run *"train_DRCNN.py"*.

+*   Testing:

+    Run *"test_DRCNN.py"* by utilizing the pretrained model __./models/model_cave.h5__ to obtain the fused HSIs.

+## Requirements
+Latest version was tested on Ubuntu 16.04, using Python 3.6.10, Tensorflow 1.10.0, Keras 2.2.4 and Matlab R2017a.

 ## Citation
+If you find this code helpful, please kindly cite the following papers:

 (1) Y. Zheng, J. Li, Y. Li, K. Cao and K. Wang, "Deep Residual Learning for Boosting the Accuracy of Hyperspectral Pansharpening," IEEE Geoscience and Remote Sensing Letters, vol. 17, no. 8, pp. 1435-1439, Aug.
 2020, doi: 10.1109/LGRS.2019.2945424.

 (2) Y. Zheng, J. Li and Y. Li, "Hyperspectral Pansharpening Based on Guided Filter and Deep Residual Learning," 2019 IEEE International Geoscience and Remote Sensing Symposium, Jul.
 2019, pp. 616-619, doi: 10.1109/IGARSS.2019.8899015.